Best Fat-Burning Workouts and Exercises to Get Tone - Dr. Axe

 3. Bridge

-Lie flat in the floor.
-Bend knees so the the heels are close to your butt.
-Pushing off with the heels, raise the hips towards the ceiling squeezing the butt.
-Hold for 10 seconds, release and repeat.
-For an added challenge, hold for 20 seconds while lifting one leg, then switch sides.
-Make sure to keeps the hips up.
-Abs are always tight.
+For an added challenge, hold for 20 seconds while lifting one leg, and then switch sides.
+Make sure to keeps the hips up and abs always tight.

 4. Side Plank Left

-Lie on left side with hand near side of chest.
-Raise so that the arm is extended.
 Feet can be staggered or on top of each other.
-Keep hips lifted and neck aligned with the body.
-Tighten abs.
+Keep the hips lifted and neck aligned with the body.
+Tighten your abs.

 5. Side Plank Right

-Lie on right side with hand near side of chest.
-Raise so that the arm is extended.
-Feet can be staggered or on top of each other.
-Keep hips lifted.
-Tighten abs.
+Lie on your right side with your hand near the side of your chest.
+Raise so the arm is extended.

-Modification: Get into the same position, but instead of extending both legs, bend the lower leg at the knee, then lift hips.
+Modification: Get into the same position, but instead of extending both legs, bend the lower leg at the knee, and then lift hips.

 6. Walk Out Roll-Ups

 Start in push-up position.
-Walk hands in towards feet to a slightly squatted position until you can stand up, (rolling up to standing position).
-Then reach down to touch the floor in a slight squatting position and walk back out to push-up position.
-Repeat.
-If you are very limber, you may be able to keep knees mostly straight during this exercise.
+Walk hands in toward the feet to a slightly squatted position until you can stand up (rolling up to standing position).
+Then reach down to touch the floor in a slight squatting position, and walk back out to push-up position.

-Modification: Perform the same way but eliminate standing, instead just coming to a squatted position, then walking back out to the push-up position.
+Modification: Perform the same way, but eliminate standing, instead just coming to a squatted position, then walking back out to the push-up position.

 7. Challenge Exercise!

-If you have a stability ball, (make sure it is firm), place your belly on top of the ball, hands over the front edge and reach to the floor.
+If you have a stability ball (make sure it is firm), place your belly on top of the ball, hands over the front edge and reach to the floor.
 Walk out until just the tops of the feet are on the ball.
-Raise the butt into the air until you have formed an upside down “V” position and slowly roll back out to the starting position.

 If you have not been in an exercise program, please make sure to go into any fitness routine with caution.
-Start slowly and add on over time.
+Start slowly, and add on over time.
 You will get more fit and be able to do more as long as you are consistent.
-Consider working with a personal trainer or check out my Burstfit videos.
-Every exercise has a lower impact option for you.

-Family history, cigarette smoking, hypertension, diabetes (or pre-diabetes), abnormal cholesterol levels and obesity will increase risks, so get with your doctor to make sure you are ready to move forward with a fitness program.
+Family history, cigarette smoking, hypertension, diabetes (or prediabetes), abnormal cholesterol levels and obesity will increase risks, so get with your doctor to make sure you are ready to move forward with a fitness program.
 Prior to beginning any fitness program, it is important to understand your level of fitness, also known as base fitness level.

-Regardless of age, gender and fitness level, one of the keys to safe fitness training is to modify the intensity of the work to your level, then as you get fitter, you will be able to increase that level.
 Not all exercise programs are suitable for everyone, and some programs may result in injury if not performed properly.
-If you have a heart condition, dizziness, pain in your chest, have joint or bone problems or on medication, please consult your doctor first.
+If you have a heart condition, dizziness, pain in your chest, have joint or bone problems, or are on medication, please consult your doctor first.

 More Fitness